 "This should be front page news!"
 We said to ourselves.
 "They should be teaching these fundamentals in school, broadcasting this information all over the news."
 But they weren't, and this made us question why.

 The corporate media we learned, with its 24/7 coverage and its dizzying array of channels, reaching into the thousands on satellite TV, was not as diverse as it first appeared.
-Ninety percent of these channels, including the 6 major news networks, publishing companies, movie studios and other entertainment properties were all owned by a handful of conglomerates.
-From over 50 in the first half of the last century down to just 5 or 6 today.
+The major news networks, publishing companies, movie studios and other entertainment properties were all owned by just a handful of conglomerates.

 So we have in both the case of our media and in our education a situation where the flow of information is controlled by powerful corporate and state interests with few mechanisms for direct, democratic input.
 And because these institutions inherently benefit from the way things are, it's no surprise that the spectrum of information imparted to millions every day by these institutions is limited by a bias that upholds the values and interests of the status quo.